-Did you know that every time you use your washing machine, you get clean clothes but an 'unclean' environment?
+Did you know that every time you use your washing machine, you get clean clothes but an ‘unclean’ environment?
 It has been established that a single wash on an average consumes more than 40 liters of water.
 It also consumes a lot of electricity.
 However, it must be noted that hand-washing clothes is an exhausting and cloying option.
 There have been cases of people developing serious lower back ailments due to the strain from hand-washing clothes.
-Providing free washing machines to such people who cannot afford one is not a solution for, even today, there are many places in the world that don't have proper supply of electricity.
+Providing free washing machines to such people who cannot afford one is not a solution for, even today, there are many places in the world that don’t have a proper supply of electricity.

 The situation seems to get one stuck between the devil and the deep sea.
 To rescue us from this seemingly Catch-22 situation, we have a bunch of innovators leading the way: